R-03

 Plain Language

-Beginning July 1, 2027, operators must submit an annual report to the Colorado Attorney General's office covering: (1) the number of crisis referral notifications issued in the preceding calendar year; (2) protocols for detecting, removing, and responding to suicidal ideation or self-harm; and (3) protocols for preventing AI responses about suicidal ideation or self-harm actions.
-Reports must not contain user identifiers or personal information.
-Operators must use evidence-based measurement methods for tracking suicidal ideation and self-harm.
-The Attorney General's office will publish the report data publicly on its website.
-Because the report covers the preceding calendar year, operators should begin tracking crisis referral counts from at least January 1, 2027.
+Beginning July 1, 2027, operators must submit an annual report to the Colorado attorney general's office covering: (1) the number of crisis referral notifications issued in the preceding calendar year, (2) protocols for detecting, removing, and responding to suicidal ideation or self-harm, and (3) protocols for preventing AI responses about suicidal ideation or self-harm.
+Reports must contain no user personal information or identifiers.
+Operators must use evidence-based methods for measuring suicidal ideation and self-harm.
+The attorney general's office will publish report data publicly.
+Because reports cover the preceding calendar year, operators should begin tracking crisis referral counts from January 1, 2027 — the date the underlying crisis protocol obligation takes effect.

 (a) On and after July 1, 2027, an operator shall annually report to the attorney general's office: (I) The number of times the operator has issued a crisis service provider referral notification in the preceding calendar year; (II) Any protocols the operator implemented to detect, remove, and respond to instances of suicidal ideation or self-harm by a user of a conversational artificial intelligence service; and (III) Any protocols the operator implemented to prevent a conversational artificial intelligence service response about suicidal ideation or self-harm actions. (b) The report required by subsection (5)(a) of this section must not include any identifiers or personal information about a user of a conversational artificial intelligence service. (c) The attorney general's office shall post on its public website data from reports submitted pursuant to subsection (5)(a) of this section. (d) For the purpose of creating a report as required by subsection (5)(a) of this section, an operator shall use evidence-based methods for measuring suicidal ideation or self-harm.